MichalLytek/type-graphql/docs/prisma.md

 });
 ```

-So you will be able to execute such complex query that talks with the db in just a few minutes!
+So you will be able to execute a complex query that talks with the db in just a few minutes!

 ```graphql
 query GetSomeUsers {